Simon Peter Poh Hoon Seng

-Simon Peter Poh Hoon Seng (born 15 April 1963) is a Malaysian prelate of the Roman Catholic Church who has been serving as archbishop of the Archdiocese of Kuching since 2017.
+Archbishop Dato Simon Peter Poh Hoon Seng (born 15 April 1963) is a Malaysian prelate of the Roman Catholic Church who has been serving as archbishop of the Archdiocese of Kuching since 2017.
 He served as an auxiliary bishop of the same archdiocese from 2015 to 2017.

 Early life and education

 Simon Peter Poh Hoon Seng was born on 15 April 1963, in Sri Aman, Sarawak, to Joseph Poh and Geraldine Poh.
 The oldest child in the family, he has two sisters, Irene and Doreen, and two brothers, Raymond and Norman.
 From 1970 to 1975, Poh attended St. Joseph's primary school.
 He then continued his studies at St. Joseph's Secondary School from 1976 to 1982.
 He and his family converted to Catholicism between the years 1979 and 1980.
 After becoming a Catholic, Poh joined the school's club, Young Christian Students, the Legion of Mary, and St. Joseph's Cathedral's altar servers.